What does a Management Accounts Manager do?

 How to become a Management Accounts Manager?

-- Develop essential skills in analysis and communication.
+- Develop skills in financial analysis and budgeting.

 How long does it take to become a Management Accounts Manager?